Skip to content

 Muscles Engaged During Squats

-FITBOOK, together with personal trainer Erik Jäger, shows what to pay attention to during squats and which mistakes to avoid–such as lifting the heel off the ground or having a crooked back.
-The key to success in squats is flexibility in the knees and hips: The more flexible you are, the better and easier the exercise can be performed and ultimately varied.
+FITBOOK, together with personal trainer Erik Jäger, shows what to pay attention to with squats and which mistakes to avoid–such as lifting the heel off the ground or having a crooked back.
+The key to success with squats is flexibility in the knees and hips: The more flexible you are, the better and easier the exercise can be performed and ultimately varied.

 Starting Position